RishiiiiPatel06/-US-Airline-On-Time-Performance-Analytics-2025-/README.md

 ## 🚀 How to Reproduce

 ### 1. Get the data
-Go to https://www.transtats.bts.gov and download the On-Time Performance dataset for 2025.
-Save as `bts_ontime_2025.csv` in a Google Drive folder called `P1_Airline`.
+Download the BTS On-Time Performance dataset for 2025 from https://www.transtats.bts.gov and save it as `bts_ontime_2025.csv` in a Google Drive folder.

 ### 2. Set up Neon PostgreSQL
-Create a free account at https://neon.tech and create a project called `airline-analytics`.
-Copy your connection string.
+Create a free project at https://neon.tech and copy your connection string.

 ### 3. Run the ETL notebook
-Open `notebooks/01_etl_pipeline.ipynb` in Google Colab.
-Mount your Drive, enter your Neon password when prompted, and run all cells top to bottom.
+Open `notebooks/01_etl_pipeline.ipynb` in Google Colab, mount Drive, enter your Neon connection string (via Colab Secrets), and run all cells.
 Expected runtime: 15–25 minutes.

 ### 4. Run data quality checks
-Open `notebooks/02_data_quality.ipynb` and run all 8 cells.
-All checks should pass with 0 nulls, 0 duplicates, and full referential integrity.
+Open `notebooks/02_data_quality.ipynb` and run all cells — all checks should pass with 0 nulls, 0 duplicates, full referential integrity.

 ### 5. Run SQL analytics
-Connect any SQL client to your Neon database and run the files in the `sql/` folder in numbered order.
+Connect any SQL client to your Neon database and run the files in `SQL/` in numbered order.

+### 6. Run EDA and ML notebooks
+Open `notebooks/03_deep_eda.ipynb` and `notebooks/04_delay_prediction_model.ipynb` and run top to bottom.

+### 7. Open the Power BI dashboard
+Open the `.pbix` file in Power BI Desktop, point it at your Neon connection string, and refresh.

 > ⚠️ Never commit your Neon connection string or password to GitHub.
-> The notebooks use `getpass` so credentials are never stored in code.
+Notebooks use `getpass`/Colab Secrets so credentials are never stored in code.

 ---